Content

 In early March 2024, it became known that farmers in various regions were forced to destroy healthy vineyards and stop business.
 The reason is that an overabundance of wine has formed on the world market.
 Read more here.

-The minimum age to purchase alcoholic beverages is 18 years
+2018: Minimum age to purchase alcoholic beverages - 18 years

 Consumption